Fiba boss cleared of neglecting Mali's 'institutionalised sexual abuse'

 - Harouna Maiga, FMBB president (suspended in June)

-The report states that Diallo failed to report sexual abuse reported to her by players, while finding that coach Bamba - currently in jail in Mali as he awaits trail for offences he denies - is said to have 'sexually harassed and abused multiple players'.
+The report states that Diallo failed to report sexual abuse reported to her by players, while finding that coach Bamba - currently in a Malian jail as he awaits trial for offences he denies - is said to have 'sexually harassed and abused multiple players'.

 FMBB president Harouna Maiga, meanwhile, 'lied to investigators about his prior knowledge of sexual abuse as demonstrated by the evidence gathered'.